zarr-developers/gsoc/2022/ideas-list.md

 > Expected Outcome 🔖

-- This project will allow the contributor to learn the basics of Zarr format and APIs as well as experiment with benchmarking.
+- This project will allow the contributor to learn the basics of the Zarr format and APIs as well as experiment with benchmarking.
 - The community will benefit from a clear, visual representation of Zarr’s speed overtime which will identify areas for further optimisation.

 > Prerequisites 👍🏻